Due: Mon Jan 21 11:59 pm

 advance function advances the generation forward one iteration.
 For each cell, it examines its neighborhood and uses the ruleset to determine the cell's state in the next generation.
 The two cells at the outside edges require a small special case due to having only one neighbor; their non-existent neighbor should be treated as though permanently off.

 When testing your program, try playing with different values for the rulesets.
 Can you find a ruleset that produces Sierpinski's triangle?
 What about an inverted Sierpinski?
-Which ruleset produces your most favorite output?
+Which ruleset produces your favorite output?

 # and empty as